Alexander Zakharchenko: Political career

-Zakharchenko succeeded Alexander Borodai as Prime Minister on 7 August 2014.
-Borodai then became the DPR Deputy Prime Minister.
-According to Borodai, Donbas native Zakharchenko succeeded him for a Russian government effort "to try to show the West that the uprising was a grassroots phenomenon".
-Borodai claims that he personally recommended Zakharchenko as Prime Minister.
+Zakharchenko succeeded Alexander Borodai as DPR prime minister on 7 August 2014, with Borodai becoming Deputy Prime Minister.
+Borodai later stated that Donbas native Zakharchenko had been installed over him as part of Russian government effort 'to try to show the West that the uprising was a grassroots phenomenon', claiming that he had personally recommended Zakharchenko for the post of prime minister.
 In September 2014, Zakharchenko was the lead negotiator for the DPR at the Minsk Protocol, which agreed to a peace plan for the war in Donbas.

 During the 2014 Donetsk parliamentary elections, Zakharchenko won the prime ministership with 78.93% of the vote.
-The day after the elections, the head of Oplot organization Evgeniy Zhylin gave an interview to the Russian television channel Dozhd where he told how Zakharchenko was appointed as a head of Donetsk branch of Oplot and how his candidacy as a leader of the DPR was promoted from Moscow.
+The day after the elections, the head of Oplot organization Evgeniy Zhylin gave an interview to the Russian television channel TV Rain where he told how Zakharchenko was appointed as a head of Donetsk branch of Oplot and how his candidacy as a leader of the DPR was promoted from Moscow.
+In January 2015, by Donetsk Airport, Zakharchenko told British journalist Graham Phillips that a year ago he had led a 'normal life, going to banyas and cafes with his friends'.

 In February 2015, Zakharchenko, representing the DPR, agreed to the Minsk II peace treaty, calling it a "major victory for the Lugansk and Donetsk People's Republics".
-After signing the Minsk agreements, Zakharchenko stated that should the Ukrainian authorities violate the terms of the agreements, fail to withdraw from the border, or fail to release the Donetsk POWs, he would take Kharkiv and destroy the Ukrainian battalions in Debaltseve.
-Zakharchenko stated that he had no intention on adhering to the ceasefire within the Debaltseve region.
+After signing the Minsk agreements, Zakharchenko stated that should the Ukrainian authorities violate the terms of the agreements, violate the territorial agreements, or fail to release the DPR prisoner of wars, he would take Kharkiv and destroy the Ukrainian battalions in Debaltseve.
+Zakharchenko further stated that he had no intention of adhering to the ceasefire within the Debaltseve region.
+The LPR and DPR went on to capture Debalteve, with Zakharchenko wounded in the leg on 17 February 2015 during the closing stages of the Battle of Debaltseve.

-He was wounded in the leg on 17 February 2015 during the closing stages of the Battle of Debaltseve.
-In January 2016, he described the battle in July 2014 for the village of Kozhevnia as "a milestone for me", saying that it was "our first offensive.
-Unfortunately, in the course of fighting we practically destroyed this village.
-By burning down houses, we saved our lives and the lives of our people."